-Day 5: Today the trail takes you near two striking rock mountains, Averau and Nuvolao, as you descend to Passo Giau.
-The trail then leads over the Forcella Giau, where the views of the Tofana and Monte Cavallo are inspiring; the mountains on display to the south include Monte Fromin, Cernera, Pelmo and the upswept flank of Monte Mondeval.
+Today the trail takes you near two striking rock mountains, Averau and Nuvolao, as you descend to Passo Giau.
+The trail then leads over the Forcella Giau, where the views of the Tofana and Monte Cavallo are inspiring; the mountains on display to the south include Monte Fromin, Cernera, Pelmo, and the upswept flank of Monte Mondeval.
 The trail leads over lush alpine meadows, and perhaps you'll spot some wild edelweiss.
 The last part of the day leads below Pelmo’s north face, (which is 3,300′ straight up to the top at 10,454′) to your comfortable mountain rifugio at Passo Staulanza.

-Day 6: From Staulanza, you hike by several farms, join a popular trail and climb to the shoulder of Monte Coldai.
+From Staulanza, you hike by several farms, join a popular trail and climb to the shoulder of Monte Coldai.
 Monte Coldai anchors one end of the famous Monte Civetta (10,620′).
-After stopping for lunch at Lago Coldai, you continue to the Col Negro di Coldai that looks over at the towering west face of Monte Civetta.
+After stopping for lunch at Lago Coldai, you continue to the Col Negro di Coldai which looks over at the towering west face of Monte Civetta.
 This “wall of walls” extends for over 4 miles!
-About midway, past this wall, you climb steeply to Rifugio Tissi perched on a mountaintop looking out at the Val Civetta, down the Alleghe Valley and west to the Marmolada Glacier.
+About midway, past this wall, you climb steeply to Rifugio Tissi perched on a mountaintop looking out at the Val Civetta, down the Alleghe Valley, and west to the Marmolada Glacier.
 This overnight stop is memorable.

-Day 7: From the rifugio, you descend to the Val Civetta over the Col Rean, through beautiful, open, green meadows and to the narrow valley of Val Corpassa.
+From the rifugio, you descend to the Val Civetta over the Col Rean, through beautiful, open, green meadows, and to the narrow valley of Val Corpassa.
 The route takes you right below the sheer rock faces of the Torre Venezia and the Torre Trieste, both rising some 2,000′ feet.
 You may see some climbers ascending these impressive towers.
 You pass by the Rifugio Vazzoler (5,656′), then ascend steeply through a dense forest to Forcella de l’Orso and alongside Monte Moiazza’s southern flank and Rifugio Bruto Carestiato for the night.
 Though a strenuous day on some rugged terrain, this may be one of the prettiest and most varied days on the hike.